If you've got the time to start a day ahead, these 3D Royal Icing Halloween Bat Cupcakes are fun to make, highly customizable, and impressive!

 I mean, if you’re masochistic, you can use it to try your hand at the Lambeth Method for Cake Decorating... but I wouldn’t exactly call that “A ton of fun”, LOL!

-What IS a lot of fun though, IMHO, is being able to customize cupcakes - or cakes, for that matter - with almost any design you can think up.
+What IS a lot of fun though, IMHO, is being able to customize cupcakes - or other sweet treats, for that matter - with almost any design you can think up.

 Just like tracing a template from under some parchment paper can yield some fun results - as I showed in my Frozen Buttercream Transfer Tutorial - the same technique can be used for piping Royal Icing designs.

 In this case, I wanted to make some funky 3D Bat Wings to put on top of cupcakes.
-Halloween is coming up, after all!
+Halloween is coming up, after all, and these are perfect to bring to a Halloween party!

-While I’m specifically demonstrating how to make 3D Halloween Bat Cupcakes here, this technique can be used for almost any design - freehand or traced.
+While I’m specifically demonstrating how to make cute Halloween treats here, this technique can be used for almost any design - freehand or traced.

 Before You Start